soom-kang/Vue-Flippable-Card-Carousel/README.md

    - Rotate the card:

-     - Click the arrow icons
+     - Click or Tap(Mobile) the arrow icons
-     - Click the next or previous card face
+     - Click or Tap(Mobile) the next or previous card face
      - Use key `ArrowRgiht` and `ArrowLeft`
+     - Slide left or right on the carousel area (mobile)

 - Flip the card:

-     - Mouse over the card
+  - Mouse over the center card
   - Use key `ArrowUp` and `ArrowDown`
+  - Tap the center card & tap outside the center card (Mobile)

 ### Built With